Peergos/book/src/features/webdav.md

 # Webdav bridge

 Peergos has a webdav bridge which you can run locally to allow any webdav-compatible client (including browsers) to talk to Peergos.
-Run the following command (replace peergos with "java -jar Peergos.jar" if you are using the jar, or with peergos-cli with the Windows desktop app):
+Run the following command (replace peergos with "java -jar Peergos.jar" if you are using the jar):

 > peergos webdav -peergos-url https://peergos.net -username $username -PEERGOS_PASSWORD $password -webdav.username $webdav-username -PEERGOS_WEBDAV_PASSWORD $webdav-password